-1. Both parties have refused to cooperate with the evaluator, making it impossible or unreasonably difficult for the evaluator to complete his/her responsibilities.
+1. Both parties have refused to cooperate with the evaluator, making it impossible or unreasonably difficult for the evaluator to complete their responsibilities.

-2. One or both parties have harassed or annoyed the evaluator or have made threats of physical or emotional harm to the evaluator, making it impossible or unreasonably difficult for the evaluator to complete his/her responsibilities.
+2. One or both parties have harassed or annoyed the evaluator or have made threats of physical or emotional harm to the evaluator, making it impossible or unreasonably difficult for the evaluator to complete their responsibilities.